mmark-md/mmark/README.md

   reference in not enclosed with `<` and `>`, then closing parenthesis character `)` is not considered part of URI (use `<uri>` syntax if you want a closing parenthesis as part of a URI).
+* Titles in links and images can contain blank lines.
 * Putting links in text of another link is not allowed, i.e. no nested links is possible.
 * Putting images in description of other images is not allowed (similarly to